 I wouldn't bother with car hire for 2 days.

 Far too many great pubs to recommend one without knowing what area you'll be in.
-I like obscure non-touristy ones, maybe where the regulars are watching a match. almost 8 years ago
+I like obscure non-touristy ones, maybe where the regulars are watching a match. about 8 years ago

 Have a look at Time Out's guide to upcoming events in London:

 They're a pretty reliable source of information on what's going on...I would definitely recommend doing loads of walking.
-Forget public transport, you never get to see anything! over 7 years agoAnswered by bob via Travellr.com
+Forget public transport, you never get to see anything! almost 8 years agoAnswered by bob via Travellr.com

 As well as site-seeing, have you thought about going to see a play or a musical in London's West End?
 It's a classic thing to do in London and you cannot witness such high-quality performances in many other places in the world!
 If you are into rock music then I would suggest We Will Rock You (http://www.wewillrockyoutickets.org) based on the songs of Queen, or perhaps Million Dollar Quartet (http://www.milliondollarquartettickets.co.uk/) featuring classic rock'n'roll songs by Elvis Presley and Johnny Cash, amongst others.

-I hope this helps and enjoy your trip to London! over 7 years ago
+I hope this helps and enjoy your trip to London! almost 8 years ago